-- I always arrive in an open way either face to face or via Skype asking people about themselves in a non-intrusive way and seeking background information even in ‘tells’ which might help me.
+I always arrive in an open way either face to face or via Skype, asking people about themselves in a non-intrusive way and seeking background information including non- verbal communication which might help me.
 Often it’s what they don’t say as much as what they do!

-- I try to raise the energy level to raise the client’s awareness of themselves by smiling a lot and creating the environment where they feel I have a genuine interest in them as people overall.
+I try to raise the energy level to raise the client’s awareness of themselves by smiling a lot and creating an environment where they feel I have a genuine interest in them as a person overall.

-- I keep focussed on the structure so we don’t just have a very congruent chat but a grounded discussion on the facts of the report.
+I keep focused on the structure so we don’t just have a very congruent chat but a grounded discussion on the facts of the report.

 A lot of my work relies on the perceived ‘efficacy’ of Psychology, and its research background, which provides useful tools that enable people to make sense of their learning and experience.

-But, of course it is the way the tools are used that really does make an important difference, which is why I also have this interest in how this whole idea of Coaching is growing.
+But, of course it is the way the tools are used that really makes an important difference, which is why I also have this interest in how this whole idea of Coaching is growing.

 To connect with Sally

-I am currently working as a freelance career coach predominantly for an organisation that provides coaching for young people in schools to help them to make decisions relating to A levels, Further and Higher Education and careers.
+I am currently working as a freelance career coach predominantly for an organisation that provides assessments and coaching for young people in schools to help them to make decisions relating to A levels, Further and Higher Education, and careers.

-My background of teaching in pre and post compulsory education within a largely widening participation environment enable me to help individuals explore their skills, interests and their own personality and maximise this within their career choices.
+My background of teaching in pre and post compulsory education within a largely widening participation environment enables me to help individuals explore their skills, interests and their own personality, and to maximise this within their career choices.

 Cooley, C.H (1902) Human Nature and the Social Order.
 New York: Charles Scribner's Sons, (1922): 168-210.